-If you are on an unsupported OS or CPU architecture, you may need to install a copy of HELICS first.
+If you are on an unsupported OS or Python version, you will need to install a copy of HELICS first.
 Depending on your OS, there could be a copy in the package manager, or you may need to build HELICS from source.
-From there, you can use pip install helics as above.
+From there, you can use pip install helics as above (NOTE: pip install helics-apps will not work, your package manager or HELICS build from source should install these).
 The source distributions section of the PyPI page has some additional useful information on this process.